The 20 Best Infant Respiratory Distress Syndrome Doctors Near Me in Maryland, US

 English, Hindi

 Dr. Kartikeya Makker is the medical director of the Johns Hopkins Bayview Medical Center neonatal intensive care unit (NICU) and a neonatologist at Johns Hopkins Children’s Center in Baltimore, Maryland.
 He diagnoses and treats premature babies and newborns with high-risk or complex health conditions.
 Dr. Makker graduated from the Smt.
 NHL Municipal Medical College.
 He then completed a residency in pediatrics at the Maimonides Medical Center, and later a fellowship in neonatal-perinatal medicine at the Medical College of Wisconsin Affiliated Hospitals.
 Dr. Makker is rated as an Experienced provider by MediFind in the treatment of Infant Respiratory Distress Syndrome.
-His top areas of expertise are Premature Infant, Necrotizing Enterocolitis, Intraventricular Hemorrhage of the Newborn, and Patent Ductus Arteriosus.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Premature Infant, Necrotizing Enterocolitis, Intraventricular Hemorrhage of the Newborn, and Patent Ductus Arteriosus.
+Dr. Makker is board certified in American Board Of Pediatrics.

 Experienced in Infant Respiratory Distress Syndrome